by Susan Schachter April 28, 2021 3 min read

 Incorporating physical activity, even something as simple as a daily walk or bicycle ride, can help lower your blood pressure.
 Reducing the amount of sodium you consume and increasing potassium are both simple changes you can make.

-The produce aisle of your grocery store contains hypertension-fighting superfoods like cherries, pomegranates, hibiscus, and beetroot.
+The produce aisle of your grocery store contains hypertension-fighting superfoods like pomegranates, cherries, hibiscus, and beetroot.
 But few people have the time (or desire) to consume them in the amounts needed to change their blood pressure levels.
 That’s why 120/Life concentrated the beneficial ingredients into an easy once-a-day juice bottle.

 Ira Antelis, the founder of 120/Life, discovered he had high blood pressure at 57.
 He devoted himself to researching natural remedies for hypertension and enlisted the help of an MSRDN nutritionist, Susan Schachter, to perfect the formula.
 Using all-natural ingredients backed by scientific research, the 120/Life juice formula can help lower blood pressure.

 Don’t just wonder what to do about high blood pressure; start making life changes today by ordering 120/Life and get on the path to eliminating hypertension from your life.
 Another route to take is just informing yourself by checking out our free eBook on The Guide To High Blood pressure.

 Comments will be approved before showing up.